On the convergence of mirror descent beyond stochastic convex programming: Main tools and first results

-\begin{assumption} $\fench(\base,y_{\run}) \to 0$ whenever $\mirror(y_{\run})\to\base$. \end{assumption}
+\begin{assumption} $\fench(\base,\dstate_{\run}) \to 0$ whenever $\mirror(\dstate_{\run})\to\base$. \end{assumption}

-\cref{assump:2} can be seen as a ``reciprocity condition'': essentially, it means that the sublevel sets of $\fench(\base,\cdot)$ are mapped under $\mirror$ to neighborhoods of $\base$ in $\feas$ (cf.~\cref{app:proofs}).
-As such, \cref{assump:2} is similar to the reciprocity conditions for the Bregman divergence that are widespread in the literature on proximal and forward-backward methods \cite{CT93,Kiw97b}.
-Most common regularizers satisfy this mild technical requirement (including the Euclidean and entropic regularizers of \cref{ex:Eucl,ex:logit}).
+\cref{asm:reciprocity} can be seen as a ``reciprocity condition'': essentially, it means that the sublevel sets of $\fench(\base,\cdot)$ are mapped under $\mirror$ to neighborhoods of $\base$ in $\states$ (cf.~\cref{app:proofs}).
+In this way, \cref{asm:reciprocity} can be seen as a primal-dual analogue of the reciprocity conditions for the Bregman divergence that are widely used in the literature on proximal and forward-backward methods \cite{CT93,Kiw97b}.
+Most common regularizers satisfy this technical requirement (including the Euclidean and entropic regularizers of \cref{ex:Eucl,ex:logit} respectively).